1. HOME

 3. Enjoying Asakusa: Classic Tourist Spots to Visit with Kids

-Asakusa is a charming town where traditional Japanese culture breathes.
+Asakusa is a charming town where traditional Japanese culture comes alive.
 From historic temples and shrines to modern tourist spots, there are many places to enjoy with children.
-Here, we introduce some of the must-visit classic spots in Asakusa.
+Below are the must-visit classic spots in Asakusa.

 3.1 Senso-ji Temple and Nakamise Street